-CUL270 3 credits 6 periods Dining Room Operations II
+CUL270 Dining Room Operations II

 Theory and practice of operating a formal dining room, including set-up and clean-up, food and beverage service, proper etiquette and tableside food preparation.
 Emphasis on buffet and banquet set-up and managerial duties.
 Prerequisites: CUL170.